-A future without blackouts?
-How electric vehicles could supercharge the power grid | CBC News
+How electric vehicles could transform the power grid | CBC News

 Which vehicles have this capability?

-The Nissan Leaf and Mitsubishi's Outlander plug-in hybrids are currently the only consumer models on the Canadian market that have bidirectional charging, according to Nova Scotia Power.
+The Nissan Leaf and Mitsubishi's Outlander plug-in hybrid are currently the only consumer models on the Canadian market that have bidirectional charging, according to Nova Scotia Power.

 The utility is running a pilot to test the integration of such vehicles into its grid.